Contact an Experienced NJ Special Needs Trust (SNT) Attorney Today.

 — Ginny Ditzel, Snow Camp, NC

 Why Use a Special Needs Trust for a Special Needs Disabled Individual?

 There are many reasons for creating a Special Needs Trust.
 It will be my pleasure to explain them to you face to face.
 Here are some of the benefits I explain to clients when recommending a Special Needs Trust.
-I have bullet pointed them for you here and then I go onto explaining each point in much greater detail on the pages that follow;
+I have created bullet points for you and then I go on to explaining each point in much greater detail on the pages that follow;

 - The person with the disability will keep his/her income (SSI or SSD) and health care benefits, including Medicaid and Medicare.